-Performance-based objectives should be written to include three components: a task statement, the conditions, and a standard.
+Performance-based objectives should include three components: a task statement, the conditions, and a standard.

-A task statement indicates what task or skill the trainees should perform during the exercise.
-Quite frankly, these are the same tasks and skills they’ll perform back on the job.
+A task statement indicates what task or skill the trainees should perform back on the job.

-Conditions state what tools, equipment, or resources the participant needs in order to complete the exercise.
+Conditions state what tools, equipment, or resources the participant needs to perform the task.

-The standard describes how the task must be performed during the exercise (e.g. accuracy, quality, quantity, time, etc.).
+The standard describes how well the task must be performed (e.g. level of accuracy, quality, quantity, or time).

 Let’s say you are designing a course for auto mechanics.
 One of your course modules focuses on the proper procedure to change a car tire.
-To have the learners practice that skill, you include an exercise where each auto mechanic changes a tire.
 The performance-based objective might look like this:

 Given a tire, lug wrench, and jack, each mechanic will change a tire according to the steps listed in the car owner’s manual.

 In this objective, the phrase, “each mechanic will change a tire,” serves as the task statement.
-It clearly illustrates what each trainee is expected to do or perform during the exercise.
 When writing the task statement, it should include an action verb plus a noun (e.g. change a tire).
 A task statement that’s written with this format indicates a performable action by the learner.

-The phrase, “given a tire, lug wrench, and jack,” specifically states what tools and equipment the trainee will need to complete this task within the exercise.
-These items are referred to as Conditions or conditional items.
+The phrase, “given a tire, lug wrench, and jack,” specifically states what tools and equipment the trainee will need to complete this task.
+These items are referred to as conditions or conditional items.
+It’s important to identify the conditions, so we can replicate them in our training environment.

 Lastly, “according to the steps listed in the car owner’s manual” explicitly states the standard of performance.
-During the exercise, each learner is aware they must change the tire per the steps listed in the owner’s manual (versus how their parent taught them when they were a teenager).
+Each learner must change the tire per the steps listed in the owner’s manual (versus how their parent taught them when they were a teenager).
 The standard is incredibly important because it sets the expectation of how a task must be performed.
 A clear standard also serves as a term of reference in the case of poor performance.
+If the standard is clearly written in a document, you can simply refer to that document as the standard.

 Imagine you are a new-hire trainee who must perform a critical end-of-course exercise.
 You will be monitored and observed by a trainer while performing this exercise.
 Should you complete it successfully, you advance to your hired role within the organization.
 However, if you are unsuccessful, you must retake the training.